 Monday, January 20, 2020 at 9:30am – Join thousands in honoring the Selma, Alabama, to Montgomery, Alabama marches at the MLK2020 commemorative march/parade from San Francisco’s Caltrain Station to Yerba Buena Gardens.
 Details.

 The 1.5 mile journey crosses the Lefty O’Doul Bridge and stops at Willie Mays Plaza at AT&T Park to commemorate the crossing of the Edmund Pettus Bridge in Selma, a symbol of violence and victory in the civil rights movement.
 On arriving at Yerba Buena Gardens, an interfaith commemoration will commemorate Dr. King.

 Monday, January 20, 2020 | 11 am to 5 pm – Every year on the third Monday in January, over 15,000 attendees come to San Francisco’s Yerba Buena Center for the Arts and Gardens to honor Dr. Martin Luther King Jr.’s legacy.
 Details

 2020 Black & Brown Comix Arts Festival – January 20th at City View / Metreon

 The Black Comix Arts Festival (BCAF) celebrates African Americans’ creativity in the comic arts and popular visual culture and is dedicated to the notion that all audiences deserve to be subject in the culture in which we participate.
 The two-day event includes a grand expo, kids activities, film screenings, panels and conversations, cosplay events and much more.

-Please note that starting in 2019 a parking/shuttle reservation will be required at Muir Woods even on “fee-free” days
+Please note that a parking/shuttle reservation is still required at Muir Woods even on “fee-free” days.

 The Black Comix Arts Festival (BCAF) celebrates African Americans’ creativity in the comic arts and popular visual culture and is dedicated to the notion that all audiences deserve to be subject in the culture in which we participate.